nchun003/gitlearn/docs/instructortools-grading.md

 #grading individual assignments
 The `gradeassignment-individual.sh` script allows an instructor grade an assignment for a specific student.
 It will pull a local copy of the student's repository and check for the assignments.
+This feature might be used more often as it would allow the grader to imput long feedback for the student.
-It will open up a vim editor to add in the grade for the student.
+It will open up a blank page in the vim editor for grading.
 At the end, it will automaically push the grades to the respected repository.